-There are different types of liver disease and dogs are capable of recovering from them.
-But if it does become clear that treatment isn't going to work on your dog, it's important for you, the owner, to help relieve the suffering of your pet – for both of you, of course – and talking to a vet about euthanasia.
+There are different types of liver disease, and dogs are capable of recovering from them.
+But if it does become clear that treatment isn't going to work on your dog, it's important for you, the owner, to help relieve your pet's suffering for both of you and talk to a vet about when to euthanise a dog with liver failure.

 What is liver disease in dogs?